vancluever/terraform-provider-acme/docs/resources/certificate.md

 Terraform has no outbound DNS access, or for testing purposes.
 If you encounter problems using this setting, consider removing it and moving your Terraform operations to a system that can access your domain's authoritative DNS servers.

+If you cannot perform propagation checks at all, set `propagation_wait` to a fixed delay (in seconds).
+This skips all propagation checks and waits the specified time before validation, so pick a value that matches your DNS provider's typical propagation behavior.
+The wait is applied per domain.

 #### Using multiple primary DNS providers